SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

 3. What is vacuum in SQLite

-   The VACUUM command rebuilds the database file, repacking it into a minimal amount of disk space.
+   The `VACUUM` command rebuilds the database file (defragement the file), repacking it into a minimal amount of disk space.

    > Compact the database file.